tsunami416604/azure-docs.hu-hu/articles/cloud-shell/quickstart-powershell.md

 ## <a name="exit-the-shell"></a>Kilépés a rendszerhéjból

-A `exit` munkamenet megszakításához írja be a következőt:.
+A munkamenet megszakításához írja be a `exit`.

 [bashqs]:quickstart.md
 [gallery]:https://www.powershellgallery.com/